Dandupur: Economy

 During the British period Dandupur used to be a rich village with most of the inhabitants owning large pieces of land.
 However, this has changed after independence as owning lands or the feudal system was abolished.

 The following generation of the village excelled in the field of education and reached to high ranks in India and abroad thus uplifting the economic position of the village.
-Nowadays as the economy of Allahabad has been improving with the influence of that economy of DANDUPUR has been flourishing.
+Nowadays as the economy of Prayagraj has been improving with the influence of that economy of Dandupur has been flourishing.

-In the new master plan DANDUPUR will come under Allahabad city.
+In the new master plan Dandupur will come under Prayagraj city.